thedataraj/AI-Interview-Coach/README.md

 The project can be extended into a more complete interview preparation platform with persistent user profiles, speech recognition, detailed analytics, resume parsing, job-description matching, and personalized interview plans.

 ---

 ## Author

-**Raj Singh**

-Data Analytics and Generative AI Enthusiast

-Areas of interest include:

-* Data Analytics
-* Business Intelligence
-* Python
-* SQL
-* Power BI
-* Excel
-* Generative AI
-* AI-powered applications

-This project was designed, developed, and implemented by me as part of my practical work in Python, analytics, and Generative AI.

----

-## Disclaimer

-This application is intended for interview practice and educational purposes.

-AI-generated feedback should be treated as coaching assistance rather than a definitive assessment of a candidate's professional ability.

-The quality of feedback can vary depending on the model, prompt, candidate response, and available context.

----

-## License

-This project can be distributed under the MIT License.

-If you choose to use the MIT License, create a `LICENSE` file in the repository and include the standard MIT License text with the appropriate copyright year and author information.

----

-## Final Note

-This project represents an ongoing effort to explore practical applications of Generative AI.

-The objective was not simply to build another chatbot, but to create something that solves a specific problem: helping candidates practice interviews in a more interactive and structured way.

-There is still significant room for improvement, particularly around speech-to-text, detailed scoring, persistent user analytics, resume-based questioning, and personalized coaching.

-The current version provides the foundation for those improvements and demonstrates how several technologies can be combined into a single practical AI application.

-## Author